-- (a) "Catering Establishment" means a premises in respect of which a publican's licence (spirit retailers on-licence) under the Licensing Acts,1833 to 1995, is held and which serves hot food for consumption onthe premises, and a premises or part of a premises primariliy used for supplying for reward to any persons, not for the time being resident on the premises, food or food and drink for consumption on the premises, including fish and chip shops and ice cream parlours, but excluding - (i) premises registered in the register of hotels, under the provisions of the Tourist Traffic Acts, 1939 2003. - (ii) premises licensed under the Licensing Acts, 1833 1995 and having not less than 10 apartments normally available for the sleeping accommodation of travellers. - (b) "Dublin" means the area known until 1st January, 1994 as the County Borough of Dublin.
+- (a) "Catering Establishment" means a premises or part of a premises primarily used for supplying for reward to any persons, not for the time being resident on the premises, food or food and drink, for consumption on the premises, including fish and chip shops and ice cream parlours, but excluding - (i) premises registered in the register of hotels, under the provisions of the Tourist Traffic Acts, 1939 2003. - (ii) premises licensed under the Licensing Acts, 1833 1995 and having not less than 10 apartments normally available for the sleeping accommodation of travellers. - (b) "Dublin" means the area known until 1st January, 1994 as the County Borough of Dublin. - (c) "Dún Laoghaire" means the area known until 1st January, 1994 as the Borough of Dún Laoghaire.

-- (c) "Dún Laoghaire" means the area known until 1st January, 1994 as the Borough of Dún Laoghaire. - (d) "Employment agreement" means an agreement relating to the remuneration or the conditions of employment of workers of any class, type or group made between a trade union of workers and an employer or trade union of employers or made, at a meeting of a registered joint industrial council, between members of the council representative of workers and members of the council representative of employers. - (e) "Training" means training as provided for in Section 16 of the National Minimum Wage Act, 2000.
+- (d) "Employment agreement" means an agreement relating to the remuneration or the conditions of employment of workers of any class, type or group made between a trade union of workers and an employer or trade union of employers or made, at a meeting of a registered joint industrial council, between members of the council representative of workers and members of the council representative of employers. - (e) "Training" means training as provided for in Section 16 of the National Minimum Wage Act, 2000.